-Michael W. Zhang is a PhD candidate in the Department of Art & Archaeology, specializing in African art history.
-His doctoral dissertation examines the intersections of race, finance and politics, and art in the history of institutional art collecting practices in South Africa during the 20th century.
-He received his BA from McGill University in 2014, an MA from the University of British Columbia (UBC) in 2016, and an MA from Princeton University in 2019.
+Michael W. Zhang is a Ph.D. candidate in the Department of Art & Archaeology, specializing in African art history.
+He is also affiliated with the Department of African American Studies.
+His dissertation examines the connections between art, capital, race, and politics during the late apartheid period in South Africa.
+He is a contributor to the upcoming edition of the African American National Biography series from the Oxford University Press.
+He received his B.A. from McGill University in 2014, an M.A. from the University of British Columbia (UBC) in 2016, and an M.A. from Princeton University in 2019.

-In addition to academics, Michael is deeply involved in higher education administration and civic service.
-He was a University Administrative Fellow in Spring 2020.
-He is currently a member of the University Student Life Committee and the Lake Campus Graduate Housing Development Committee, and previously served on the Faculty-Student Committee on Sexual Misconduct and a Presidential Advisory Committee at UBC.
+In addition to academics, Michael is involved with higher education administration and civic service.
+He was a University Administrative Fellow in the Center for Career Development during the 2020–2021 academic year; prior to this, he was a Fellow in the Office of the Dean of the Graduate School.
+In 2021, he was appointed a RISE Fellow for racial and social justice.
+He has previously sat on the University Student Life Committee and the Lake Campus Graduate Housing Development Committee, and served on the Faculty-Student Committee on Sexual Misconduct and a Presidential Advisory Committee at UBC.

-“The Standard Bank African Art Collection: Notes from the First Twelve Years, 1977-1989,” in the upcoming exhibition catalogue for Wits Art Museum’s 40th anniversary exhibition.
-Forthcoming 2020.
+“The Standard Bank African Art Collection: Notes from the First Twelve Years, 1977-1989,” in Seen, Heard, and Valued: WAM Celebrates 40 Years of the Standard Bank African Art Collection,